mako-framework/docs/02_routing_and_controllers/03_request.md

 $post = $this->request->getPost();
 ```

-The `getBody` method returns a parameter collection containing data from a parsed request body.
+The `body` property is a parameter collection containing data from a parsed request body.
 The method currently supports `application/x-www-form-urlencoded` and `application/json` request bodies.

 ```
+$body = $this->request->body;

+// You can also use the "getBody" method

 $body = $this->request->getBody();
 ```